How to start a cat boarding business and get it right

 Main topics

-A good first move is to research local demand.
 Talk to veterinarians, pet store owners, and rescue groups about the need for cat-specific boarding.
-You can also check local Facebook pet owner groups to see what services people currently seek.
+Check local Facebook pet owner groups to see what services people currently seek and where they complain about gaps.

 Analyze your local competition

 Use Google Maps and Yelp to find all pet boarders within a 15-mile radius.
 Note which ones are dog-focused versus truly cat-friendly.
-A frequent oversight is underestimating competitors who offer cat boarding as a secondary service.
-Check their pricing and facility photos.
+Underestimating competitors who offer cat boarding as a secondary service is a common error.
+Check their pricing and facility photos, then record each in a spreadsheet alongside their nightly rate, add-on services, and one service gap you could fill.

 Estimate your startup costs

 The cattery build-out is often the largest part of the budget.
-This covers ventilation and individual enclosures, which are vital for cat health.
-Inadequate separation or airflow can lead to stress and the spread of illness, a costly mistake to fix later.
+It covers ventilation and individual enclosures, which are vital for cat health.
+Inadequate separation or airflow leads to stress and the spread of illness, a costly problem to fix later.
+For a broader look at how these costs fit into launching a company, see JIM's guide to starting a business.

 Here are 3 immediate steps to take: